Everyday Single-Origin Coffees: At the Intersection of the Familiar and the Exceptional

 Spreading coffee fruit for drying in Ethiopia.
 Courtesy of Royal Coffee NY.

-While there is much to be said for the new and different in coffee — for surprising new cup profiles generated by the latest processing methods, tiny numerous coffee produced from newly rediscovered tree varieties — there is likewise a lot to be said for the pleasures of consistency.
-Even for those coffee enthusiasts willing to pay big bucks for a few extraordinary cups of a super-distinctive Geisha fermented in sealed tanks with special yeasts, the morning may come when they may want a cup that pleases less with surprise and more with on a daily basis satisfaction.
-Something special, however perhaps not $80-per-four-ounces special.
+While there is much to be said for the new and different in coffee — for surprising new cup profiles generated by the latest processing methods, tiny a lot of coffee produced from newly rediscovered tree varieties — there is also a lot to be said for the pleasures of consistency.
+Even for those coffee lovers willing to pay big bucks for a few extraordinary cups of a super-distinctive Geisha fermented in sealed tanks with special yeasts, the morning may come when they may want a cup that pleases less with surprise and more with every day pleasure.
+Something special, nevertheless perhaps not $80-per-four-ounces special.
 The same reasonably priced special cup they enjoyed last week, say, or two weeks ago, or even last month.

-And even though predictable pleasure can be gotten from blends, a blend can be, at the other extreme, a little bit too predictable.
-So, what fills in the gap between pricey, fleetingly available microlots and everyday blends?
+And although predictable satisfaction can be gotten from blends, a blend can be, at the other extreme, a little bit too predictable.
+So, what fills in the gap between pricey, fleetingly available microlots and daily blends?

 A Sumatra Drinker for Life

-Every day single-origin coffees, of course, the subject of this report.
-Coffees from a single country, usually from a single region or farm/cooperative, bought by the roaster in ample quantity to sell for some time, for months or longer.
+Everyday single-origin coffees, of course, the subject of this report.
+Coffees from a single country, usually from a single region or farm/cooperative, bought by the roaster in adequate quantity to sell for some time, for months or longer.
 Usually, roasters do their best maintain continuity from year to year by buying from the same farm or exporter.
-They also try to buy beans that are well-conditioned and stand up to storage.
+They likewise try to buy beans that are well-conditioned and stand up to storage.

 When we put out a call for today’s versions of such staple single-origin coffees, coffees that have been purchased by the roaster in enough volume to roast and offer over the course of months, we received nearly 60 coffees from about 40 different roasting companies in North America and Taiwan.